Lucca

 Day 1: Orientation And The Headline Core

-Start with The Duomo, then use the surrounding area to settle into the city’s actual rhythm.
-Follow that with City walls or a nearby meal-led district so the first day blends one unmistakable landmark with one more lived-in block.
+Start with Tourist Centre, then use the surrounding area to settle into the city’s actual rhythm.
+Follow that with City Walls or a nearby meal-led district so the first day blends one unmistakable landmark with one more lived-in block.

 Day 2: Depth Instead Of More Pins

-Use the second day for San Frediano.
+Use the second day for Piazza dell'Anfiteatro.
 The goal is not simply to add more sights; it is to give one area enough time to feel coherent.
 That often means a better lunch, a more realistic walking route, and more confidence about how the city fits together.

 Day 3: Contrast And Closure